nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 57
 00:03:30,462 --> 00:03:36,287
-[SPEAKER_01]: And then Chris Kelly at the end of the table is leading our automation
+[SPEAKER_01]: And then Chris Kelley at the end of the table is leading our automation

 58
 00:03:36,267 --> 00:03:38,565